DevsHero/leptos_portfolio_admin/README.md

 **Key Highlights:**

 *   **Dynamic Content Management:** Features a secure admin panel allowing the site owner to easily add, update, and delete portfolio content (profile, skills, experience, projects, education, contact info) without modifying static code.
 The admin panel includes a WYSIWYG editor (TinyMCE) for rich text formatting.
+*   **LLM Chat Integration:** Includes an interactive chat page powered by a separate AI agent backend ([dynamic-agent](https://github.com/DevsHero/dynamic-agent)), allowing visitors to ask questions about the portfolio content.
 *   **Pure Rust Stack:** Demonstrates a full-stack web application using popular Rust crates like Leptos (SSR Frontend), Actix Web (Backend), SurrealDB (Database), and Redis (Caching).
 *   **Rich Portfolio Display:** Presents a clean, responsive portfolio page showcasing detailed information, including rich text descriptions ("About Me"), project galleries with tech stacks, skill levels, professional experience timelines, and more.
 *   **PDF Generation:** Includes functionality to automatically generate a downloadable PDF version of the portfolio content using Chromium in the backend.
 *   **Configurable & Themeable:** Supports site title customization and includes a dark mode toggle.
 *   **Learning Resource:** Serves as a practical example for developers interested in exploring Rust for web development, particularly SSR with Leptos and backend integration with Actix Web and SurrealDB.

-This project aims to provide a ready-to-use, customizable portfolio site that is easy to maintain through its dedicated admin interface.
+This project aims to provide a ready-to-use, customizable portfolio site that is easy to maintain through its dedicated admin interface and offers an engaging chat experience.

 ## Stacks

--   **[Leptos 0.6](https://leptos.dev/)**: A Rust frontend framework with SSR capabilities.
+*   **[Leptos 0.6](https://leptos.dev/)**: A Rust frontend framework with SSR capabilities.
--   **[Actix Web](https://actix.rs/)**: A Rust backend framework for API handling.
+*   **[Actix Web](https://actix.rs/)**: A Rust backend framework for API handling.
--   **[SurrealDB](https://surrealdb.com/)**: The database used for data storage.
+*   **[SurrealDB](https://surrealdb.com/)**: The database used for data storage.
--   **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for UI design.
+*   **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for UI design.
--   **[Redis](https://redis.io/)**: Used for caching database queries.
+*   **[Redis](https://redis.io/)**: Used for caching database queries.
--   **[Chromium](https://www.chromium.org/chromium-projects/)**: Used by the backend to generate PDF versions of the portfolio from HTML.
+*   **[Chromium](https://www.chromium.org/chromium-projects/)**: Used by the backend to generate PDF versions of the portfolio from HTML.
--   **[TinyMCE](https://www.tiny.cloud/)**: A WYSIWYG HTML editor integrated into the admin panel.
+*   **[TinyMCE](https://www.tiny.cloud/)**: A WYSIWYG HTML editor integrated into the admin panel.
+*   **[dynamic-agent](https://github.com/DevsHero/dynamic-agent)** (Optional Backend): A Rust-based AI agent framework for powering the LLM chat feature.

 ## Features

 ### Portfolio Page (Public View)

--   **Profile:** Displays name, age, nationality, gender, and job role.
+*   **Profile:** Displays name, age, nationality, gender, and job role.
--   **About Me:** Supports rich HTML text for detailed descriptions.
+*   **About Me:** Supports rich HTML text for detailed descriptions.
--   **Skills:** Lists skills with proficiency levels.
+*   **Skills:** Lists skills with proficiency levels.
--   **Contact:** Dynamically configurable contact methods with associated icons show as link or popup message.
+*   **Contact:** Dynamically configurable contact methods with associated icons show as link or popup message.
--   **Experiences:** Shows professional history including company logo, name, position, work period, and description.
+*   **Experiences:** Shows professional history including company logo, name, position, work period, and description.
--   **Portfolio:** Features projects with names, photos, open-source status, descriptions, and technology stacks.
+*   **Portfolio:** Features projects with names, photos, open-source status, descriptions, and technology stacks.
--   **Education:** Lists educational background including institute name, address, major, degree, and GPA.
+*   **Education:** Lists educational background including institute name, address, major, degree, and GPA.
--   **Language:** Displays languages known and their proficiency levels.
+*   **Language:** Displays languages known and their proficiency levels.
--   **PDF:** Provides an option to view/download a PDF version of the portfolio.
+*   **PDF:** Provides an option to view/download a PDF version of the portfolio.

+### LLM Chat Page (Requires [dynamic-agent](https://github.com/DevsHero/dynamic-agent) backend)

+*   **Interactive Chat:** Allows visitors to ask questions about the portfolio content (profile, experience, projects, etc.).
+*   **Real-time Responses:** Provides responses generated by a configured Large Language Model via a WebSocket connection.
+*   **Processing Indicator:** Shows when the AI agent is processing a request.
+*   **Timestamps:** Displays timestamps for both user messages and agent responses.
+*   **Secure Connection:** Supports API key authentication and optional TLS (WSS) for the WebSocket connection.

 ### Admin Edit Page

--   **Permission Modes:**
+*   **Permission Modes:**
-    -   **Viewer Mode:** Allows viewing the admin sections without requiring a password (read-only).
+    *   **Viewer Mode:** Allows viewing the admin sections without requiring a password (read-only).
-    -   **Admin Mode:** Requires a password (set in `.env`) to enable adding, editing, and deleting content.
+    *   **Admin Mode:** Requires a password (set in `.env`) to enable adding, editing, and deleting content.
--   **Editable Sections:**
+*   **Editable Sections:**
-    -   **Profile:** Edit profile details and the "About Me" section using TinyMCE.
+    *   **Profile:** Edit profile details and the "About Me" section using TinyMCE.
-    -   **Skills:** Add/Edit/Remove skills order by high level.
+    *   **Skills:** Add/Edit/Remove skills order by high level.
-    -   **Experiences:** Add/Edit/Remove work experiences order by job start date.
+    *   **Experiences:** Add/Edit/Remove work experiences order by job start date.
-    -   **Portfolio:** Add/Edit/Remove portfolio projects order by index (can reindex).
+    *   **Portfolio:** Add/Edit/Remove portfolio projects order by index (can reindex).
-    -   **Contact:** Add/Edit/Remove contact and dynamic icon order by button type.
+    *   **Contact:** Add/Edit/Remove contact and dynamic icon order by button type.
-    -   **Education:** Add/Edit/Remove education entries order by graduated year .
+    *   **Education:** Add/Edit/Remove education entries order by graduated year .
-    -   **Language:** Add/Edit/Remove language proficiencies order by high level.
+    *   **Language:** Add/Edit/Remove language proficiencies order by high level.
-    -   **PDF:** Configure PDF generation (e.g., use generated HTML or a custom PDF link) and other related settings.
+    *   **PDF:** Configure PDF generation (e.g., use generated HTML or a custom PDF link) and other related settings.

 ### General Features

--   **WYSIWYG Content:** Display your content as HTML, allowing complete freedom to design beautiful information.
+*   **WYSIWYG Content:** Display your content as HTML, allowing complete freedom to design beautiful information.
--   **PDF Template:** Generate an HTML PDF from portfolio data using a minimal, cool resume template.
+*   **PDF Template:** Generate an HTML PDF from portfolio data using a minimal, cool resume template.
--   **Form Validation:** Ensure that all required fields are validated and prevent updates if any required fields are missing.
+*   **Form Validation:** Ensure that all required fields are validated and prevent updates if any required fields are missing.
--   **Toast Notifications:** Provides feedback for actions performed on the admin page.
+*   **Toast Notifications:** Provides feedback for actions performed on the admin page.
--   **Backend Server:** A simple Actix Web API server that interacts with the SurrealDB database.
+*   **Backend Server:** A simple Actix Web API server that interacts with the SurrealDB database.
--   **Responsive UI:** The user interface adapts smoothly to all devices screen sizes using Tailwind CSS.
+*   **Responsive UI:** The user interface adapts smoothly to all devices screen sizes using Tailwind CSS.
--   **Caching:** Utilizes Redis to cache profile data and generated PDF files, improving website performance by reducing database queries and server processing.
+*   **Caching:** Utilizes Redis to cache profile data and generated PDF files, improving website performance by reducing database queries and server processing.
--   **Site Configuration:**
+*   **Site Configuration:**
-    -   Set the website title.
+    *   Set the website title.
-    -   *Meta Tags: Under development.*
+    *   *Meta Tags: Under development.*
-    -   *Other SEO Tags: Planned.*
+    *   *Other SEO Tags: Planned.*
--   **Dark Mode:** Toggle between light and dark themes.
+*   **Dark Mode:** Toggle between light and dark themes.
--   **Security:** Password hashing using Argon2 with protection against timing attacks, along with Redis-based IP rate limiting.
+*   **Security:** Password hashing using Argon2 with protection against timing attacks, along with Redis-based IP rate limiting.
+WebSocket security via API Key and optional TLS.
--   **Intro Animation:** Welcome intro animation using Tailwind CSS..
+*   **Intro Animation:** Welcome intro animation using Tailwind CSS..
--   **Other:** Dialog Popup , Text Field Array,
+*   **Other:** Dialog Popup , Text Field Array,

 ## Prerequisites